binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 G>
 G> We clone accounts.google.com
 G>
-G> SET now hosts cloned and php file in apache web dir `/var/www/` and starts apache if it’s not already running.
+G> SET now hosts cloned and php files in the apache web dir `/var/www/` and starts apache if it’s not already running.
 G>
 G> Now we see the cloned artefacts and the key log file `harvester_<yyyy-mm-dd HH:mm:ss.n>.txt` in `/var/www/` which will be currently empty.
 G>